Jared-Glenn/Skipwatch/README.md

 ### Story
 - Some dude inherits his grandfather's skipwatch or something?
 - Some guy wants to find and make use of old skipwatch routes?
+- Someone gets stuck in the wilderness and finds a skipwatch and uses it to get home, then uses it to make money.